-The Food and Drug Administration (FDA) requires the following “black box” warning on all methylphenidate drugs, including Ritalin, which means that medical studies indicate Ritalin carries a significant risk of serious, or even life-threatening, adverse effects.
+The Food and Drug Administration (FDA) requires the following “black box” warning on all amphetamine drugs, including Adderall, which means that medical studies indicate Adderall carries a significant risk of serious, or even life-threatening, adverse effects.

 Adderall and Adderall XR are powerful blends of four amphetamines that include Dexedrine and Benzedrine.

 Each ADDERALL XR Tablet Contains

 Attention deficit disorder